-- By 2022, provide information on the HCV program on City website, and update information semi-annually. - Work with LACDA to promote acceptance of HCVs through outreach and education to renters, and rental property owners, and managers.
+- By the end of 2023, provide information on the HCV program on City website, and update information semi-annually. - Work with LACDA to promote acceptance of HCVs through outreach and education to renters, and rental property owners, and managers.
 Specifically, California legislature passed SB 329, which redefines source of income as "lawful, verifiable income paid directly to a tenant or to a representative of a tenant, or paid to a housing owner or landlord on behalf of a tenant, including federal, state or local public assistance, and federal, state, or local housing subsidies, including, but not limited to, federal housing assistance vouchers issues under Section 8 of the United States Housing Act of 1937."
-SB 222 passed in 2019 also extends the same protection to VASH (Veterans Affairs Supportive Housing) voucher recipients.
+SB 222 passed in 2019 also extends the same protection to VASH (Veterans Affairs Supportive Housing) voucher recipients. - By the end of 2023, include fair housing information in ADU and SB 9 applications, especially on source of income protection (such as use of HCVs for rent payments).